-- 3. The passenger's name and contact information must appear on the baggage.
-It is recommended that the name and contact information also be included inside the baggage. - (D) Collection and delivery of baggage - (1) The passenger has the right to retrieve their baggage without delay. - (2) Delivery will be made at the destination shown on the baggage tag - (3) Only the passenger who was given a baggage identification tag when the carrier took possession of the baggage is entitled to accept delivery of the baggage. - (4) If the passenger claiming the checked baggage is unable to produce their portion of the baggage identification tag and identify the baggage by means of its baggage identification tag, the carrier must receive satisfactory proof that the baggage belongs to the passenger in question before delivering the baggage to the passenger. - (5) Acceptance of the baggage without complaint, within the time limits stipulated in Rule 120(C), Liability - domestic transportation or Rule 121(C), Liability - international transportation, by the passenger in possession of the baggage identification tag is evidence that the carrier delivered the baggage in good condition and in accordance with this tariff. - (E) Excess baggage
+c.
+The passenger's name and contact information must appear on the baggage.
+It is recommended that the name and contact information also be included inside the baggage.

+4) Collection and delivery of baggage

+- a) The passenger has the right to retrieve their baggage without delay. - b) Delivery will be made at the destination shown on the baggage tag - c) Only the passenger who was given a baggage identification tag when the carrier took possession of the baggage is entitled to accept delivery of the baggage. - d) If the passenger claiming the checked baggage is unable to produce their portion of the baggage identification tag and identify the baggage by means of its baggage identification tag, the carrier must receive satisfactory proof that the baggage belongs to the passenger in question before delivering the baggage to the passenger. - e) Acceptance of the baggage without complaint, within the time limits stipulated in Rule 120(C), Liability domestic transportation or Rule 121(C), Liability international transportation, by the passenger in possession of the baggage identification tag is evidence that the carrier delivered the baggage in good condition and in accordance with this tariff.